matter-labs/zksync-web-era-docs/README.md

 $ yarn ci:build
 ```

-If `lint:spell` doesn't recognize a word but you’re sure that it’s correct, consider adding it to `cspell-zksync.txt`.
+If `lint:spell` doesn't recognize a word, and you’re sure that it’s correct, consider adding it to `cspell-zksync.txt`.

 ## Contributions